Apple Snags Google AI Expert Ian Goodfellow

 The news, which was first reported by CNBC, stated that Goodfellow “updated his LinkedIn profile on Thursday to acknowledge that he moved from Google to Apple in March.”
 The update also indicated he will be stepping into the position of director for machine learning at the company’s Special Projects group.
 The report went on to note that he could also be working to developing AI for features like Face ID and Siri on Apple’s devices.
 Goodfellow’s departure from Google was later confirmed by a spokesperson for the company.

-Goodfellow is one of the most popular names in artificial intelligence for his work with with Generative Adversarial Network (GAN).
+Goodfellow is one of the most popular names in artificial intelligence for his work with Generative Adversarial Network (GAN).
 GANs can be used to create convincing fake images and videos of humans and real-world objects, and are integral to a lot of “deepfake” software.
 He has worked at Google from 2013 to 2016, then again from 2017 and 2019.
-During his last five month at Google, he served as Senior Staff Research Scientist.
+During his last five months at Google, he served as Senior Staff Research Scientist.
 Goodfellow also worked at OpenAI, which is a lab founded by Elon Musk.

 Apple is also rumored to be working to “develop autonomous systems for vehicles, a project that certainly requires top AI engineers,” according to a report from The Verge.
 Apple analyst, Ming-Chi Kuo, has predicted the company could have self-driving cars on the road by 2025, according to a report from Mashable.